 Most of all, yoga can be adapted to any child regardless of their age, abilities or musculoskeletal condition.
 Children who are dealing with a sports injury will benefit from yoga as much as children with severe musculoskeletal impairments.
 Yoga can be used for all medical conditions as long as precautions prescribed by the physician are maintained and poses are chosen that will benefit a specific child.
 Two children with the same condition may not present the same way, but there is a yoga practice that can be adapted to meet the needs of each one of them.

-Magdalena Oledzka is a pediatric physical therapist and is the Director of the CA Technologies Rehabilitation Center at the Lerner’s Children’s Pavilion, Hospital for Special Surgery.
-She is NDT trained in the management and treatment of children with cerebral palsy and other neuromotor disorders.
+Magdalena Oledzka is a pediatric physical therapist and Clinical Supervisor of the CA Technologies Rehabilitation Center at the Lerner’s Children’s Pavilion, Hospital for Special Surgery.
+She is NDT trained in the management and treatment of children with cerebral palsy and other neuromotor disorders, and a certified yoga instructor.